 Working as a doula leaves a lot of space for self-reflection.
 Just as you journey alongside your clients, a mentor will walk alongside you.
 A mentor gives you space to debrief and process.

 It is wonderful to sit at the feet of any wiser, older, sister.
 There you will find accountability, empathy, honesty, reliability, a critical friend who will challenge you, give you faith, push you along and help you with your boundaries.

-Abuela courses are facilitated by Mars Lord.
+Abuela courses are facilitated by award winning doula Mars Lord.
 She has been a birth keeper for over a decade.
 After attending the Paramana Doula course with Michel Odent and Lilliana Lammers, a spark was lit within her and the passion that she discovered for birth and supporting women has fired her soul ever since.
-She joined Doula UK and has had the privilege of working with hundreds of women.
+She has had the privilege of working with hundreds of women.

 Watch Mars speaking at the Doula UK Conference, 2016

 Black women are 5 times more likely to die within childbirth than white women.
 Studies talk about the need to develop and evaluate services to mitigate the risk of dying that are associated with being of black Caribbean or African ethnicity.

 You are going to change that.
 Join us for a weekend retreat of CPD, workshops, discussions, ceremonies & rituals as well as activism.